 5.4.1 Description

 In order to utilize Machine Learning (ML) model, the model used for ML must be pre-trained.
-In a common approach, ML models are typically trained in the following ways [i.3]:
+In a common approach, ML models are typically trained in the following way [i.3]:

 Train a ML model using imported data in a specific training environment (e.g., the ML developer lab).